tLDP/python-tldp/README.rst

 - -single.html, a one-page HTML document
 - .html, a multipage HTML document

-(We may add other output formats.)
+(We may add other output formats; an epub format is under consideration.)

 Supported input formats are: